Eckhoff42/Google-at-home/README.md

 - AND
 - OR
 - N_OF_M
+- RANKING

-the output of the query is a list if file-names including the matches.
+the output of the query is a list of file-names.

 ## Inverted index
 Inverted index functionality is created in the `InvertedIndex.py` file.
 A collection of documents is parsed and posting lists are created.
 Each list consisting of the term and an ordered list of document_ids containing the term.
 If a term occurs multiple times in a document there is still only one element in the posting list.